jawah/niquests/docs/community/support.rst

 Support
 =======

-If you have questions or issues about Requests, there are several options:
+If you have questions or issues about Niquests, there are several options:

 Stack Overflow
 --------------